cmboling/fossa-multi-config-for-monorepo/README.md

     - ./test-2
 ```

 Each project is scoped to its respective subdirectory (`test-1` or `test-2`) and tracked independently in FOSSA.
+Keep in mind that the second configuration explicitly defines a unique project.id, which ensures it is treated as a distinct project in FOSSA.
+In contrast, the first configuration relies on FOSSA’s default behavior to infer the project ID from the repository’s Git metadata.

 ---